 Good low input lag, which should please all but the most competitive gamers.
 Unfortunately, the input lag varies considerably over time; the monitor skips a frame every ~21.6 seconds, so the input lag rises slowly over 21.6 seconds then falls back down to its lowest value.
 This varying input lag is subtle and shouldn't be noticeable to most people, but it does raise the average input lag to 17.2 ms; without the bug the input lag would likely be ~10 ms like the Dell U2715H.

 The Dell Ultrasharp U3417W monitor has an ultrawide 21:9 aspect ratio, a large 34" size and a sharp 1440p resolution; all of which are great for all usages.
-The ultrawide aspect ratio, in particular, is great for providing immersion while gaming, or for using two windows side by side during office use.
+The ultrawide aspect ratio, in particular, is great for providing immersion while gaming, or for using two windows side by side during office use (see our recommendations for the best ultrawide gaming monitors).

 The 3.5mm analog line out can be used for headphones, but the volume can't be adjusted by the monitor itself.